Who will own my home?

 Your property remains your own

 This means you’ll still have the freedom to decorate and carry out home improvements as you usually would, including adding extensions such as a conservatory (subject to the usual planning permissions and lender agreement).
 In fact, many of our customers take out equity release to pay for home improvements.

 Spend your cash as you wish

-When it comes to spending the tax-free cash you’ve unlocked from your home, there are no restrictions regarding what you can spend it on.
+When it comes to spending the tax-free cash you’ve unlocked from your home, it can be spent in a wide variety of ways.
 It could be for supporting someone close to you, taking a trip of a lifetime, paying off existing debts, or as already mentioned, some long-awaited or much-wanted home improvements.
 The choice is always yours.

 Another type of equity release plan is a home reversion.
 This involves selling all or part of your property to a reversion company for less than market value.
-So, if home ownership is important to you, then make sure you discuss it with your Key Equity Release adviser so they can find the right type of plan for you.
+So, if home ownership is important to you, then make sure you discuss it with your Key Equity Release adviser.

 Stay in your home for life

-All of our plans are approved by the Equity Release Council and come with the guarantee you can remain in your home.
+All of our plans meet the Equity Release Council standards and come with the guarantee you can remain in your home.
 If you are considering equity release we recommend that you read through is it right for me?